10 Lighthouse Visitor Centres

 Southwold Lighthouse, Suffolk

-Southwold Lighthouse is a coastal mark for passing shipping and guides vessels into Southwold Harbour.
+Southwold Lighthouse is a coastal mark for passing shipping and guiding vessels into Southwold Harbour.
 The lighthouse is unlike the others on this list as it is not on a remote cliff but located near the centre of the seaside resort of Southwold.

 Start Point Lighthouse, Devon